christianhelle/christianhelle.github.io/_posts/2023/2023-03-09-extending-vsmac.md

 The extensibility story for [Visual Studio for Mac](https://visualstudio.microsoft.com/vs/mac?WT.mc_id=DT-MVP-5004822) was almost non-existent for a while, and the [documentation for getting started](https://learn.microsoft.com/en-us/previous-versions/visualstudio/mac/extending-visual-studio-mac-walkthrough?WT.mc_id=DT-MVP-5004822) was really outdated.
 [Visual Studio for Mac](https://visualstudio.microsoft.com/vs/mac?WT.mc_id=DT-MVP-5004822) was originally a re-branding of Xamarin Studio, which was built over MonoDevelop.
 The extensibility SDK's we used for the longest time was still all from the old MonoDevelop Addin libraries.

-For [Visual Studio for Mac 2022](https://visualstudio.microsoft.com/vs/mac?WT.mc_id=DT-MVP-5004822) this has changed and now we can create Visual Studio for Mac extensions using the [Microsoft.VisualStudioMac.Sdk](https://www.nuget.org/packages/Microsoft.VisualStudioMac.Sdk) library that we can install from [nuget.org]([Microsoft.VisualStudioMac.Sdk](https://www.nuget.org/packages/Microsoft.VisualStudioMac.Sdk)).
-To make things even better, we can now break free of our old .NET Framework 4.x shackles and start targetting .NET 7.0. and use the SDK style csproj format
+For [Visual Studio for Mac 2022](https://visualstudio.microsoft.com/vs/mac?WT.mc_id=DT-MVP-5004822) this has changed and now we can create [Visual Studio for Mac](https://visualstudio.microsoft.com/vs/mac?WT.mc_id=DT-MVP-5004822) extensions using the [Microsoft.VisualStudioMac.Sdk](https://www.nuget.org/packages/Microsoft.VisualStudioMac.Sdk) library that we can install from [nuget.org]([Microsoft.VisualStudioMac.Sdk](https://www.nuget.org/packages/Microsoft.VisualStudioMac.Sdk)).
+To make things even better, we can now break free of our old .NET Framework 4.x shackles and start targetting .NET 7.0. and all it's goodness

 As of the time I'm writing this, there is still no File->New->Extension Project, but it's not hard to get started either.

 ## Walkthrough

-In this walkthrough, we will build a Visual Studio for Mac simple extension that adds a menu item to the **Edit** menu that just inserts the text `"// Hello"` to the active document from the current cursor position
+In this walkthrough, we will build a [Visual Studio for Mac](https://visualstudio.microsoft.com/vs/mac?WT.mc_id=DT-MVP-5004822) simple extension that adds a menu item to the **Edit** menu that just inserts the text `"// Hello"` to the active document from the current cursor position

 ### Step 1 - Create New Project

 Let's start with creating a new project called `Sample.csproj`

-Here's how a csproj file for an empty Visual Studio for Mac extension project looks like:
+Here's how a csproj file for an empty [Visual Studio for Mac](https://visualstudio.microsoft.com/vs/mac?WT.mc_id=DT-MVP-5004822) extension project looks like:

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">